sarmis/docpiler/examples/static-site/src/test.md

 ---
-title: Just hack'n
+title: Another Important Post....
 description: Nothing to see here
 ---

-This is some text about some _stuff_ that happened sometime ago
+This is some text about some __stuff__ that happened _sometime_ ago

+- This is important
+- This is important also...